ednapiranha/twilio-party/README.md

     var tp = new TwilioParty(sid, authToken, phoneNumber, phoneSalt);

-    tp.addNumber(phone, function(err) {
+    // Add the number - this will generate a PIN and send it as a text. tp.addNumber(phone, function(err) {
       // At this point the `phone` number will receive a pin.
 Enter that pin in the
       // call below.
 For example purposes, let's assume pin = 0000.